rad03i2/python-toolbox/docs/command-line-usage.md

 ## Select the Python interpreter

 Use a Python 3 interpreter that supports the syntax in the selected script.
 If `python` is unavailable on Windows but the Python launcher is installed, use `py -3` in its place.

+## Use a separate sample directory

+Keep a small directory of disposable sample files for trying commands.
+Include an empty text file, a filename with spaces, and two files with identical contents.